yuy-m/CCGrep/README.md

  - `--fix <IDS>`         specify identifier(s) to match exactly the same ones (e.g. 'getValue|string').
  - `-h,--help`              show help.
- - `   --json`              print clones with JSON format.
+ - `   --json`              print clones and execution information with JSON format.
  - `-l,--language <LANG>`   set target language.
    - c / c++ / java(by default) / python3.
    - With `-f` option, the language can be inferred from the file extension.